PauloOrtizF/predictive-brain-lab.github.io/lab_basics.md

 ### Project Proposal Sheet

-Project Proposal Sheet

-Before you give your PPM, you prepare a form called a Project Proposal Sheet.
-After you have given your PPM, you hand in this form.

-See the intranet for a download on the form and to read about the requirements.

-Tips:
+Part of doing a PPM entails filling in the [Project Proposal Sheet](https://intranet.donders.ru.nl/index.php?id=research-ppm) online.
+**Tips**

-Most projects in the lab fall under the blanket CMO2014/288.
+* Most projects in the lab fall under the blanket of approval CMO2014/288.
+This means you may not need to request ethical approval for your individual project!
+See [here](https://intranet.donders.ru.nl/index.php?id=6771) if that is the case for you.
-For behavioral projects the standard storage quota will usually be enough.
-For neuroimaging projects, you will calculate your own storage quota.
-If you need to store in-between analysis steps, you may need some storage space for this also.
+* For behavioral projects the standard storage quota is usually enough.
+For neuroimaging projects, you will calculate your own storage quota. **Keep in mind** that is you need to store in-between analyses steps, you may need storage space for that.
-Get all the required signatures before you give your PPM.
-That way, you can hand in the form right away after your PPM so you will get your project number and can start making bookings etc.
+* To make the process as smooth as possible, get all the required signatures of your Project Proposal Sheet before the PPM presentation.
+Thus, you can start your experiment right away.

+## Preregistration